 There is no strict timing for enjoying this tea.
 You may have it whenever you feel like having it.
 However, it is good to drink after a meal or during midday.
 It could be a good substitution for your coffee time, also.
 Alternatively, I would better say to try it by yourself and find a better time.

 Crush fennel seeds in the mortar and pestle gently.
 Gently tap ginger into one or two pieces.

 In a saucepan, add water.

 Add crushed fennel seeds and remove from the heat.

 Strain and stir in honey.

 Fennel tea recipe

 - Using pestle and mortar, crush fennel seeds gently until it is fragrant.

-- Bring two cups of water rolling boil.
+- Over medium heat, bring two cups of water rolling boil.